aj-foster/advent-of-code-2020/README.md

 developed with speed in mind (speed of coding, not efficiency of the code) and usually follow a "whatever comes to mind first" approach.
 Revisions, if they occur, attempt to clean it up and work towards better practices.

+In general, input is read from a file `input.txt` in each day's directory.
+My personal input files are omitted from this repository.